blissartt/android-debloat-scripts/README.md

 # Android-debloat-scripts

-Are you tired of buying a brand new Android smartphone, only to find that it packed with pre-installed bloatware?
+Are you tired of buying a brand new Android smartphone, only to find it filed to the brim with pre-installed bloatware?
 Me too.